dimpase/M2/Package-Writing-Style-Guide.md

     * Use standard English punctuation.
 In particular, each use of "e.g.", "i.e.", or "resp." should be followed by a comma.
     * Set names of software packages, such as _Macaulay2_, in italic.
+    * Don't misplace the word "only".
+Correct: "Fly only in the absence of fog."
+Incorrect: "Only fly in the absence of fog," for it implies not _driving_ in the absence of fog.

 * Comments :
     * Delete commented-out code.